 Any new appointments to the Corporation are a matter for the consideration of the Corporation as a whole.
-The Corporation has a Search & Governance Committee, consisting of four members of the Corporation, which is responsible for the selection and nomination of any new member for the Corporation's consideration.
+The Corporation has a Search & Governance Committee, consisting of five members of the Corporation, which is responsible for the selection and nomination of any new member for the Corporation's consideration.
 The Corporation is responsible for ensuring that appropriate training is provided as required.

-The Corporation has determined that the maximum number of consecutive terms for which a member may hold office is two terms of 4 years.
+The Corporation has determined that the maximum number of consecutive terms for which a member may hold office is two terms of 4 years, unless there are exceptional circumstances.
 The Search & Governance Committee provides an Annual Report on its work, which is available from the Director of Governance and is published on the College website.